 - Major Cities: Mumbai, Pune, Nagpur, Nashik, Solapur, Aurangabad

 State Emblem: Samai

 State motto: प्रतिपच्चंद्रलेखेव वर्धिष्णुर्विश्व वंदिता महाराष्ट्रस्य राज्यस्य मुद्रा भद्राय राजते

 (The glory of this Seal of Maharashtra will grow like the first-day moon.
 It will be worshiped by the world and will shine only for the well being of people)

 Tourist Attractions :

 Being the commercial hub of India, Bombay is the main international gateway to the country.
 The city has far more international flights than Delhi, Kolkata or Chennai.
 It also has the busiest network of domestic flights, including flights to Aurangabad the base for visiting the world heritage sites of Ellora and Ajanta caves.
 The international airport (Sahar) and the domestic terminal (Santa Cruz) are 30km and 25km respectively from the center of Bombay.
-You have a good facilities shuttle buses between the two terminals.
-Long-distance buses ply from the state road transport terminal opposite Bombay’s Central railway station to different destination within the state of Maharashtra and outside the state.
-The state buses of Goa, Gujarat, Karnataka and Madhya Pradesh connect Bombay to different places in these states.
+You have good facilities shuttle buses between the two terminals.
+Long-distance buses ply from the state road transport terminal opposite Bombay’s Central railway station to different destinations within the state of Maharashtra and outside the state.
+The state buses of Goa, Gujarat, Karnataka, and Madhya Pradesh connect Bombay to different places in these states.

 Gateway of India